 For swimmers under the age of two, there are two options: private lessons or parent-tot.
 If you wish to be hands-on in introducing your child to the water, parent-tot is a good option.
 Once they have learned the basic skills and are ready to move on, private lessons will be the next step until age three.
 If your goal is independence and water safety but you prefer not to get wet, choose private lessons.

-For swimmers age three and up, you can choose either private or group lessons.
+For swimmers age two and up, you can choose either private or group lessons.
 Group lessons are recommended for children who are happy and cooperative in swim instruction.
 The student/teacher ratio is 4:1 for beginner classes.
 If your child is more tentative, you may wish to start with private lessons with the goal of moving toward group lessons.

 How many lessons do you recommend?